Fosse Way: Ilchester to Exeter

-After Ilchester the Fosse Way is followed by a section of the A303 under the ramparts of the Iron Age hill fort of Ham Hill, occupied by the Second Legion after the conquest of the Durotriges in Dorset.
+After Ilchester the Fosse Way is followed by a section of the A303 under the ramparts of the Iron Age hillfort of Ham Hill, occupied by the Second Legion after the conquest of the Durotriges in Dorset.

 The alignment leaves major roads after Petherton Bridge over the River Parrett, and follows country lanes to Over Stratton and Dinnington, where in 2002 members of the Channel 4 television programme Time Team uncovered a mosaic next to the road.

 The route crosses a stream called Stretford Water, climbs the ridge, and follows a short section of the A30 at Windwhistle Hill.
-Then it turns on to the B3167 through the hamlets of Street and Perry Street, joins the A358, crosses the River Axe at what used to be called Stratford (now called Weycroft), and on to Axminster.
+Then it turns on to the B3167 through the hamlets of Street and Perry Street, joins the A358, crosses the River Axe at what used to be called Stratford (now Weycroft), and on to Axminster.

 The location of the end of the Fosse Way is uncertain.
-There are further alignments on the A358 at Ball's Farm and Musbury south of Axminster, which imply a Roman road did continue along the River Axe toward Axmouth and Seaton.
+There are further alignments on the A358 at Ball's Farm and Musbury south of Axminster, which imply a Roman road continued along the Axe toward Axmouth and Seaton.
 These sections are labelled Fosse Way on Ordnance Survey maps.

 The crossroads in Axminster was controlled by a Roman fort at Woodbury Farm, now on the southern edge of the town.
-The route to the west crosses the Rivers Axe and Yarty to Kilmington, continuing on segments of the A35 and minor local lanes to Honiton.
+The route to the west crosses the Rivers Axe and Yarty to Kilmington, continuing on segments of the A35 and local lanes to Honiton.
 From Honiton the route leads south-west along the old A30, to Strete Ralegh, where there is a short break, then a clear alignment along the former A30, now a minor road, towards Exeter.